palisades-lakes/multimethod-experiments/docs/benchmarks.md

 1. There is virtually no difference among the non-dynamic algorithms (`invokestatic`, `invokevirtual`, and `invokeinterface`).

 1. Hand-optimized `instanceof` has the same performance as the non-dynamic methods in the case of repeated calls to the first method found in depth first if-then-else.
-It may be possible for auto-tuned method lookup (either dynamic or at code generation time) to get performance that approaches non-dynamic method choice.
+This suggests it may be possible for auto-tuned method lookup (either dynamic or at code generation time) to get performance that approaches non-dynamic method choice.

 1. All the dynamic algorithms take longer as the probability of calling the same method again decreases.
 Improvements relative to Clojure 1.8.0 are also less.

     The benchmarks here